techidaily/site-win11-tips/source/_posts/activating-your-non-operational-windows-11-hotspot.md

 To get started, go through these steps:

 1. Press**Win + R** on your keyboard to open the Run dialog box.
-You can also use one of the other[ways to open Run on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+You can also use one of the other [ways to open Run on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 2. Type "regedit" into the text box and hit Enter.
 3. In the Registry Editor, go to the following location.
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WlanSvc\Parameters\HostedNetworkSettings\